genexuslabs/GXserver-Jenkins-Commit-Hook/README.md

 ## This repository contains:

-An example of the implementation of the intermediate software for the communication between GeneXus Server and Jenkins.
+An example of the implementation of the intermediate hook for the communication between GeneXus Server and Jenkins.

-The Event Dispatcher extension (installed on GeneXus Server) is subscribed to the commits of the KB an calls this intermediate software.
+The Event Dispatcher extension (installed on GeneXus Server) is subscribed to the commits of the KB and calls this intermediate hook.

 ## Repository structure: